keitabroadwater/gnns_in_action/chapter_7/README.md

 #### 7.5 Choice of Data Representation
 Explore how different data representations can impact the performance and scalability of GNNs, and learn to make informed choices.
 - [Graph Representation Example on Colab](https://colab.research.google.com/drive/1hLYkN0SPj5eJCjR87EI_ykQ_HoS3N5RZ?usp=sharing)
+- STATUS 6-11-2024 - RUNS ON L4 INSTANCE, requires 22GB of GPU memory

 #### 7.6 Choice of GNN Algorithm
 Dive into the algorithms powering GNNs, evaluating their scalability and performance characteristics to make informed selections.